Sleep and anxiety

 Have them stay in bed

 Let your child know that they can always talk to you about things they feel worried about and together you can work out a solution.

 Encourage your child to stay in bed.
 They should stay in bed and find out they are safe, which will help them get over their fears.
 Letting your child leave the room sends the message that their bedroom isn't really safe.
-If your child is too scared to stay in their room alone, it is okay to sometimes stay by their bed until they fall asleep.
+If your child is too scared to stay in their room alone, it is OK to sometimes stay by their bed until they fall asleep.
 Do not do this too often because they may come to depend on you being there.
 If your child is anxious about you leaving, check on them.
 Begin by briefly checking and comforting them, and then increase the time in between checks until they fall asleep.
 Leave the bedroom door open and think about using a nightlight to decrease your children’s fears.

 If your child wakes up during the night and can't go back to sleep because they are frightened, go and reassure them that they are safe.
 If they leave their room and come into yours, take them back and put them back into bed.
 Tell them again that their room is safe.

 It is important to comfort children who are scared.
 When your child holds onto you as they are being tucked in, or calls out in fear, you should go back to their bed and find out what is wrong.
 Say something like, “You are safe; we are here to make sure you stay safe.”
 Be sure to tell them that they are safe.